×

 You cannot sleep inside a parked vehicle in Cathedral City.
 Hunting for a secure parking space can tire you out and waste some time too.
 And if you rely on street parking, keeping track of the time limits can be stressful.
 Cathedral City’s no-napping law only adds to this challenge!
 That’s why we recommend pre-booking your parking spots on Way.com.

-Just to clarify, we don’t recommend sleeping at a parking lot either.
-But your car is welcome to doze at secure garages and lots.
+Just to clarify, we don’t recommend sleeping in a parking lot, either.
+But your car is welcome to doze at our secure garages and lots.

 Bonus!
 More weird California laws